-You can also watch my video or blog post, where I have covered almost everything on how to speed up Worpress website for free with timestamps in the video description.
+You can also watch my video or blog post, where I have covered almost everything on how to speed up the Worpress website for free with timestamps in the video description.

-Core Web Vitals are new metrics from Google which includes Largest Contentful Paint (LCP), First Interactive Display (FID) & Cumulative Layout Shift (CLS).
+Core Web Vitals are new metrics from Google which include Largest Contentful Paint (LCP), First Interactive Display (FID) & Cumulative Layout Shift (CLS).
 Starting from May 2021, Core Web Vitals will be a ranking factor in the search results.

-The most common reason for getting cumulative layout Shift error in WordPress is because of ads, embeds & iframes without dimension & images without dimension.
+The most common reason for getting cumulative layout Shift errors in WordPress is because of ads, embeds & iframes without dimension & images without dimension.
 You can check out this post where I have shared the perfect solution to fix your CLS error in WordPress.

 LCP (Largest Contentful Paint) measures the loading time of the main content.
 The LCP should be under 0.25 seconds.
-The common reason for getting LCP error in WordPress is because of using a slow web hosting provider & using larger size images.
+The common reason for getting LCP errors in WordPress is because of using a slow web hosting provider & using larger size images.
 In this post, I have shared the complete solution to fix your LCP issue.